 On August 6, 2018, Adobe announced plans to end-of-life Ad Hoc Analysis, as well as the Discover point-product.
 Ad Hoc Analysis functionality and capabilities are being moved to Analysis Workspace.
 It is common practice for Adobe to announce plans to deprecate a technology at least one year in advance, to give our customers plenty of time to migrate projects, learn new workflows and ease into the transition.

-Since the introduction of Analysis Workspace in October of 2015, the team has worked to meet the needs of the most common uses of Ad Hoc Analysis.
-As of this announcement, only 8% of freeform analysis takes place in Ad Hoc Analysis.
 Over the next several quarters, Adobe will continue the process of moving Ad Hoc Analysis functionality to Analysis Workspace.
 Once a threshold of workflow parity is reached in Analysis Workspace, Ad Hoc Analysis will go into end-of-life.
+The current target end-of-life date for Ad Hoc Analysis is Q2 2020.

 This site is dedicated to providing resources to help you transition your analysis workflows from Ad Hoc Analysis to Analysis Workspace.
 Resources include: